afontainec/chinchay/docs/clidocs.md

 ```
 <br/>

-You can run:
+To view are app, run:
 ```
 $ npm start
 ```
  <br/>
- Browse to [http://localhost:3000/coffee](http://localhost:3000/coffee) to start working with your Chinchay app!
+ And browse to [http://localhost:3000/coffee](http://localhost:3000/coffee) to start working with your Chinchay app!

 ### Working with the generated API: {#generated-api}